P\'osa-type results for Berge-hypergraphs: Proofs

-\textbf{Case $3$.} The vertex $v_1$ is not incident with at least two non-defining hyperedges then it is incident with exactly one.
-Otherwise for each defining hyperedge $h_i$ incident with $v_1$, $v_i \in T_1$ from Claim~\ref{Claim:basic} and we are done.
+\textbf{Case $3$.} The vertex $v_1$ is not incident with at least two non-defining hyperedges.
+If vertex $v_1$ is not incident with any non-defining hyperedge then, for each defining hyperedge $h_i$ incident with $v_1$, $v_i \in T_1$ by Claim~\ref{Claim:basic} and we are done.
+Thus we may assume the vertex $v_1$ is incident with exactly one non-defining hyperedge.

 Let $h$ be a $P$ non-defining hyperedge incident with $v_1$.
 Then we have $h^-\subset T_{1}$.
 If $v_2 \in h$, then we may replace $h_1$ with $h$ and apply the same for the replaced path and $h_1$.
 Hence we have $(h_1\cup h)^-\in T_1$.
-If $v_2 \notin h$ then $(\{v_2\}\cup h)^-\in T_1$.
+If $v_2 \notin h$, then $(\{v_2\}\cup h)^-\in T_1$.
 In both cases, we have $\abs{T_1}\geq r$.
 Either we are done or we have $\abs{T_1}=r$ and $d(v_1)\geq r+1$.

 Let $h_{x_1}, h_{x_2},\ldots, h_{x_r}$ be $P$ defining hyperedges incident with $v_1$, for some $1=x_1<x_2<\ldots<x_r\leq n$.
 Since $\abs{T_1}=r$, we have $T_1=\{v_{x_1},v_{x_2}, \ldots, v_{x_r}\}$ and $h\subseteq \{v_1, v_{x_1+1}, v_{x_2+1}, \ldots, v_{x_r+1}\}$.
 We have $v_2\in T_1$, since we can remove $v_1,h_1$ from $P$ and replace $v_{x_i}, h_{x_i}, v_{x_i+1}$ by $v_{x_i}, h_{x_i}, v_1, h, v_{x_i+1}$ for some $i$, $v_{x_i+1}\in h$, i.e. altering $P$ with Permutation~$3$.
 Hence we have $x_2=2$.
 We have $h\subseteq \{v_1, v_{2}, v_{3},v_{x_3+1}, \ldots, v_{x_r+1}\}$, in particular, $h$ is a hyperedge incident with all but one vertex from the set $\{v_1, v_{2}, v_{3},v_{x_3+1}, \ldots, v_{x_r+1}\}$.
 We may assume $v_3\in h$, otherwise $v_2\in h$ and we may replace $h_1$ with $h$.
 Similarly as for $h$ we have $h_1\subseteq \{v_1, v_{2}, v_{3},v_{x_3+1}, \ldots, v_{x_r+1}\}$ and $h_1$ is different from $h$.
 Hence we have $v_3 \in h_1$.
 If we replace the beginning of the path $P$, $v_1,h_1,v_2,h_2,v_3$ with $v_2,h_1,v_1,h,v_3$, we deduce $h_2 \subseteq \{v_1, v_{2}, v_3, v_{x_3+1}, \ldots, v_{x_r+1}\}$.
 Either $h$ or $h_2$ is incident with $v_{x_r+1}$, let $h'$ be the one, then the following is a Hamiltonian Berge path